exercism/csharp/exercises/concept/numbers/.docs/introduction.md

 The two most common numeric types in C# are `int` and `double`.
 An `int` is a 32-bit integer and a `double` is a 64-bit floating-point number.

+Arithmetic is done using the standard arithmetic operators.
+Numbers can be compared using the standard numeric comparison operators.

 C# has two types of numeric conversions:

 1. Implicit conversions: no data will be lost and no additional syntax is required.